Skip to content

 PRIME — Planning

 PRIME is the first agent to run each day.
-It reads your plan.yaml and today’s day number, then generates a Story Card — a structured YAML document containing:
+It reads your plan.yaml and finds the entry for story-N (where N is the current day number), then generates a Story Card — a structured YAML document containing:

 • out_of_scope items GATE can PARTIAL against